 Cake or ice cream at Rose Bakery, Kichijōji

-On our first visit, we had the best carrot cake we’ve ever tasted here.
+On our first visit, we had the best carrot cake either of us had ever tasted here.
 This time, we had two unspeakably amazing ice creams.
 Rose Bakery has branches around the world and several in Tokyo, which are going to be the best, obvs.

-This one in Kichijōji has some lovely staff – we once left a cake there before going off for a picnic and when we went back, they remembered us and had held onto it for us.
+This one in Kichijōji has some lovely staff – we once left a cake there before going off for a picnic and when we went back, they remembered us and had held onto it for us, screaming CAKEY when we went in.
+Good times.

 North American food, Japanese style, in Koenji

 It was also a really lovely atmosphere for our last night when both of us were feeling rather melancholy.
-The craft beers helped, which leads us onto the next topic…
+The craft beers helped, which leads me onto the next topic…

 Craft beer: hopping up everywhere

-There’s a small chain of bars called ‘Craft Beer Market’, pictured below.
+- There’s a small chain of bars called ‘Craft Beer Market’.
 It wasn’t anything to write home about really, but the fact craft beer is being done as a chain shows you how popular it is.

-As mentioned in the food section, we also had beer at El Pato in Kōenji.
+- As mentioned in the food section, we also had beer at El Pato in Kōenji.
 The staff were really lovely and replaced a spilt pint, free of charge.
 That’s Japan for you.
-They also took a photo of us.
+They also took a photo of us (see below).

 When you’re incredibly drunk off umeshu and craft beer, you might want somewhere to sleep it off.
-Mid-range hotels in Japan (as discussed in our Kobe blog) tend to be hard work to find.
+Mid-range hotels in Japan tend to be hard work to find (for more on that, see my ginormous Japan planning post).

 Last time we were in this area of Tokyo, we stayed at the Route Inn, Asagaya.
 It was one of the few places near our friends’ old apartment, but that was the only redeeming feature.
 Smoking in hotels is still permitted in Japan and the smell really clings to every fabric within the building.